 Internal Management System and Key Performance Indicators

-This chapter describes, on the basis of the Group strategy, how the Volkswagen Group is managed and the key performance indicators used for this purpose.
+This chapter describes how the Volkswagen Group is managed on the basis of the Group strategy and the key performance indicators used for this purpose.
 In addition to financial measures, our management system also contains nonfinancial key performance indicators.

 The Volkswagen Group’s performance and success can be measured by both financial and nonfinancial key performance indicators.
-With the Best Performance module of our enhanced TOGETHER 2025+ Group strategy, we want to improve these indicators throughout all areas and along the entire value chain.
+With the Best Performance module of our enhanced TOGETHER 2025+ Group strategy, we want to improve these indicators across all areas and along the entire value chain.
 In so doing, we aim to sustainably increase the Company’s value and raise our efficiency, productivity and profitability.

 In the following, we first describe the internal management process and then explain the Volkswagen Group’s core performance indicators.